DeepSportradar/cricket-bowl-release-challenge/README.md

 ## NOTE: The challenge set will be uploaded in about one month.

 The dataset [is available on Kaggle](https://www.kaggle.com/datasets/dzambrano/cricket-bowlrelease-dataset).
-It can be downloaded and unzipped manually a folder (`cricket-bowlrelease-dataset`) of the project.
+It can be downloaded and unzipped manually in a folder (i.e. `cricket-bowlrelease-dataset`) of the project.

 We will here download it programmatically.
 First install the kaggle CLI.